fivequarters/fusebit.io/src/_blog/_posts/everyauth-slack.md

 ## Add Routes

-There are two main routes we need to add to our application:
+There are three main routes we need to add to our application:

-Authorize route
+* Authorize route
-Finished route
+* Finished route
-Message route
+* Message route

 Let’s understand the role of each route:
 ### Authorize route